DylanMashini/over-under-notebook/03 - Designing a X Drive.md

 #### Math

-We need to make sure that the holes on the inner and outer tracks are aligned so we can fit an axle through it at the ends.
+We need to make sure that the holes on the inner and outer tracks are aligned so we can fit an axle through them at the ends.
 This actually is more difficult than it sounds, because it won't just naturally line up.
 Both the size of standoffs between the tracks and the length of the different parts impact if the holes will line up.

 To ensure that the inner and outer tracks of the chassis design align at the angled ends, we can set up a relationship based on the known parameters.